otori23/Neighborhood-Map/README.md

 #YottaCycle
-todo [YottaCycle]("The YottaCycle App") is single page web application featuring a map showing the locations of recycling facilites in a selected geographic area.
+[YottaCycle](http://otori23.github.io/YottaCycle/ "The YottaCycle App") is single page web application featuring a map showing the locations of recycling facilites in a selected geographic area.

 ##User Guide

-Go to Live Site: todo [YottaCycle]("The YottaCycle App")
+Go to Live Site: [YottaCycle](http://otori23.github.io/YottaCycle/ "The YottaCycle App")

 - Enter a location in the input textbox on the welcome screen
 - As you type, a list of suggested locations will appear under the textbox based on your partial entry